Lombiq/Orchard-Dojo-Library/Library/DevelopmentGuidelines/CodeStyling.md

 ----------

-If an expression is short, omit line breaks when applicable to keep the code compact, e.g.:
+If an expression is short, omit line breaks when applicable to keep the code compact (as long as readability is not hurt), e.g.:

     public class MyClass
     {